kaanbahtiyar/kaanbahtiyar.github.io/_pages/cv.md

   * **Dynamics identification and control**
     * Characterized feed drive and VCA stage dynamics on lab testbeds.
     * Performed time-domain system identification to capture transient behavior.
-    * Performed frequency-domain system identification to obtain FRFs and assess bandwidth and resonances.
+    * Performed frequency-domain system identification to obtain frequency response functions and assess bandwidth and resonances.
     * Designed and implemented collocated and non-collocated controllers in dSPACE/Simulink.
     * Evaluated controller performance using transient and robustness metrics (overshoot, settling time, gain and phase margins, etc.).